Hein de Haas

 Hein de Haas (born 1969) is a Dutch sociologist and geographer who has lived and worked in the Netherlands, Morocco and the United Kingdom.
 He is currently Professor of Sociology at the University of Amsterdam (UvA).
 His research is focusing on the relationship between migration and social transformation and development in origin and destination countries.
 He is a founding member and co-director of the International Migration Institute (IMI) at Oxford University, and directs IMI nowadays from its current base at UvA.
 He is also Professor of Migration and Development at the University of Maastricht.
 With an h-index of more than 60, de Haas is an internationally renowned expert.
 In his field of migration, he is among the top five most cited scholars internationally.

 De Haas is lead author of The Age of Migration: International Population Movements in the Modern World, a leading text book in the field of migration studies.
-His 2023 book How Migration Really Works: A Factful Guide to the Most Divisive Issue in Politics has been translated in German, Dutch, French, Spanish, Italian, Portuguese, Greek and Korean.
+His 2023 book How Migration Really Works: A Factful Guide to the Most Divisive Issue in Politics has been translated in German, Dutch, French, Spanish, Italian, Portuguese, Greek, Korean and Polish.
 He maintains a blog on migration-related topics.

 Hein de Haas has argued that "much conventional thinking about migration is based on myths rather than facts".
 He has argued that, contrary to conventional views, economic development in poor countries lead to more instead of less migration.
 He also argued that - in the face of "systematic demand for labor migration or conflict in origin countries" - "to a certain extent, migration is inevitable".
 Hein de Haas has argued that there has been an incompatibility between economic liberalization and labour market deregulation on one hand and political calls for less migration on the other.

 Biography

 Hein de Haas studied at the University of Amsterdam, where he obtained an undergraduate degree in anthropology in 1989 and a M.A. degree in environmental geography in 1995, and at the Catholic University of Nijmegen, where he acquired a Ph.D. in social sciences in 2003.
 From 1998 to 2005, De Haas worked as a postdoctoral researcher and lecturer in Nijmegen and Amsterdam, including a position as visiting scholar at the American University in Cairo.
 In 2006, De Haas became a founding member and – from 2011 to 2016 – a co-director of the International Migration Institute at Oxford University.
 Since 2015, De Haas has been a Professor of Sociology at the University of Amsterdam, in addition to a position as Extraordinary Professor of Migration and Development at the University of Maastricht/United Nations University.
-In terms of editorial duties, he e.g. sits on the editorial board of Migration Studies.
+In terms of editorial duties, he e.g. sits on the editorial board of the journal Migration Studies.